boreq/eggplant/README.md

 ## Installation

-Eggplant is written in Go which means that the Go tools can be used to install the program using the following command:

-    $  go get github.com/boreq/eggplant/cmd/eggplant
+### Arch Linux

+On Arch Linux you can use the [`eggplant-git`][aur-eggplant-git] package available in the AUR.

+### Source code

-If you prefer to do this by hand clone the repository and execute the `make`
+Compiling the source code requires the Go language toolchain.
+In order to build the program hand clone the repository and execute the `make` command:
-command:

     $ git clone https://github.com/boreq/eggplant
     $ make
     $ ls _build
     eggplant

+If you prefer you can instead use the Go tools directly to install the program into [`$GOBIN`][go-get] using the following command:

+    $  go get github.com/boreq/eggplant/cmd/eggplant

 Eggplant requires `ffmpeg` to be installed in order to convert audio files.